2001 A Space Odyssey Computer Name

 HAL is pronounced “huh-LOO,” not “hay-el.”
 The name is not an acronym, but is derived from Heuristically programmed ALgorithmic computer.

-See also Name Of Computer In 2001 Space Odyssey
+See also Computer Name In 2001 Space Odyssey

 The acronym HAL was first used in the movie adaptation of Clarke’s novel, released in 1968.
 In this film, HAL’s name was not given, but the letters were shown on his Control Panel.